20+ Hotel Horror Movies

 Tower Of Terror (1997)

-Starring Steve Guttenberg and Kirsten Dunst, Tower of Terror (1997) is a made-for-TV movie that watches as a journalist (Guttenberg) and his niece (Dunst) investigate the disappearance of five people from a luxury elevator sixty years prior.
-When it’s discovered that the five people are roaming the hotel as ghosts, the pair set out to set the spirits free.
+Starring Steve Guttenberg and Kirsten Dunst, Tower of Terror (1997) is a made-for-TV supernatural horror movie that follows a journalist (Guttenberg) and his niece (Dunst) who investigate the disappearance of five people from a luxury elevator sixty years prior.
+When it’s discovered that the five people are roaming the hotel as ghosts, the pair set out to free the spirits.
 With shots filmed at the actual Disney ride, this movie was the studio’s test to see if there was a market to turn their attractions into films.
-Following its release were films such as Mission to Mars (2000), The Country Bears (2002), Pirates of the Caribbean: The Curse of the Black Pearl (2003), and The Haunted Mansion (2003).
+This inspired other based-on-attractions films such as Mission to Mars (2000), The Country Bears (2002), Pirates of the Caribbean: The Curse of the Black Pearl (2003), and The Haunted Mansion (2003).

 Identity (2003)

-Identity (2003) is a fabulous neo-noir thriller that takes place almost entirely on the grounds of an isolated motel.
-Flooding caused by a rainstorm stands ten strangers at the motel, and it seems as if one of them may be a killer.
-As the night goes one, the group uncovers the mysterious connections between, hoping to uncover the truth before they all end up dead.
-Identity has some great twists in its well-structured mystery.
+Identity is a fabulous neo-noir thriller that takes place almost entirely on the grounds of an isolated motel.
+Flooding caused by a rainstorm strands ten strangers at the motel, and it seems as if one of them may be a killer.
+As the night goes on, the group uncovers mysterious connections between themselves in an attempt to uncover the identity of the killer before they all end up dead.

 Hotel (2004)

-Written and directed by Jessica Hausner, Hotel is an Austrian film that centers around a young woman named Irene (Franziska Weisz) who takes a job as a hotel desk attendant after the previous attendant disappears.
-When the other employees seem unwilling to answer her questions or provide any explanation, Irene takes it upon herself to find out what happened, even though no one wants the secrets uncovered.
-Described as “polarizing,” Hausner has said of the film: “Hotel is my most problematic film, in a way, because the reaction of the audience was quite controversial.
-Some people like the film, but a lot of people said the ending was missing; they couldn’t enjoy the fact that you cannot get any plausible explanations for what was happening.
+Written and directed by Jessica Hausner, Hotel is an Austrian horror thriller that centers around a young woman named Irene (Franziska Weisz) who takes a job as a hotel desk attendant after the previous attendant disappears.
+When the other employees seem unwilling to answer her questions or provide any explanation, Irene takes it upon herself to find out what happened.
+Described as “polarizing,” Hausner has said of her film: “Hotel is my most problematic film, in a way, because the reaction of the audience was quite controversial.
+Some people like the film, but a lot of people said the ending was missing; they couldn’t enjoy the fact that you cannot get any plausible explanations for what was happening.”

 Hostel (2005)

-Graphic, gory, and nearly unwatchable to some, the first movie in Eli Roth’s Hostel trilogy sets the scene where we meet a terrifying organization that kidnaps tourists to allow the wealthy to torture, mutilate, and ultimately murder them.
-The films have been labeled “torture porn” by many given that they focus so heavily on shock and gratuitous violence to scare the viewer.
-Despite criticism and disgust, Hostel has been ranked as one of the scariest movies of all time on several different lists.
+Graphic, gory, and unwatchable to some, the first movie in Eli Roth’s Hostel trilogy follows a trio of backpackers hoping to find beautiful women at a hostel in Slovakia.
+Instead, they meet a terrifying organization that kidnaps tourists and allows their wealthy clients to torture, mutilate and ultimately murder them.
+The films is part of a group of 2000s horror movies derisively labeled “torture porn” because they focus so heavily on shock and in-depth violence.

 The Devil’s Rejects (2005)

-The Devil’s Rejects (2005) continues the story of Otis Driftwood (Bill Moseley), Baby (Sheri Moon Zombie), and Captain Spaulding (Sid Haig), three characters that first appeared in House of 1000 Corpses (2003).
-After the events of the previous film, the trio of killers are on the run from the law.
-They still find time to have some fun though, so Otis and Baby take a group of people hostage in a motel room during a particularly brutal scene early in the film.
-Writer/director Rob Zombie has stated that about two minutes of footage from the motel scene had to be cut for its theatrical release (though the footage was restored for home video).
+The Devil’s Rejects continues the story of Otis Driftwood (Bill Moseley), Baby (Sheri Moon Zombie), and Captain Spaulding (Sid Haig) after the events of House of 1000 Corpses (2003).
+The trio of killers are on the run from the law and take a group of people hostage in a motel room.
+Writer/director Rob Zombie has stated that about two minutes of footage from the motel scene had to be cut for its theatrical release in order to get an R rating.
+The footage was restored for the home video version.

 Bug (2006)

 Ashley Judd and Michael Shannon star in Bug (2006), a psychological horror film that can really get under your skin.
-Judd play Agnes, a waitress living in a run-down motel room suffering from trauma and alcoholism.
-Agnes meets a drifter named Peter (Shannon) who claims he is being watched by the government, and the pair of them form a bond that only increases each other’s paranoia and belief in bizarre conspiracies (including that the government infested Agnes’ motel room with bugs as part of an experiment).
-Bug is wonderfully acted and wonderfully creepy.
+Judd plays Agnes, a waitress living in a run-down motel room suffering from alcoholism as a result of trauma.
+Agnes meets a drifter named Peter (Shannon) who claims he is being watched by the government and the pair form a bond that only increases each other’s paranoia and belief in bizarre conspiracies (including that the government infested Agnes’ motel room with bugs as part of an experiment).

 1408 (2007)

-In 1408 (2007), John Cusack stars as Mike Enslin, a skeptical writer who seeks out haunted houses, graveyards, and other places of lore in order to debunk the stories that have been told about them.
-While traveling between LA and New York, he checks into the otherwise “unavailable” haunted room 1408 at The Dolphin for one night.
-Despite the manager’s pleas to not stay in the evil spirit room, Enslin goes ahead with it only to soon realize his grave mistake.
-Based on the Stephen King story of the same name, 1408 received mixed reviews from critics but was a box office success.
+John Cusack stars as Mike Enslin, a skeptical writer who seeks out haunted houses, graveyards, and other places of lore in order to debunk the stories that have been told about them.
+While traveling between LA and New York, he checks into the otherwise “unavailable” haunted room 1408 at The Dolphin Hotel for one night.
+Despite the manager’s pleas to not stay in the evil room, Enslin goes ahead with it and realizes his grave mistake too late.
+Make sure to check out this film’s alternate ending if you haven’t seen it.

 Vacancy (2007)

-When a married couple (played by Luke Wilson and Kate Beckinsale) becomes stranded at the isolated Pinewood Motel and finds hidden cameras in their room, they realize that they need to either escape or become the latest victims in a snuff film.
+When a married couple (Luke Wilson and Kate Beckinsale) becomes stranded at the isolated Pinewood Motel and finds hidden cameras in their room, they realize that they need to either escape or become the latest victims in a snuff film ring.
 Similar to films like Paranormal Activity (2007), Vacancy relied on the internet and viral marketing in order to drum up hype for the film.
 One tactic was TV spots with a toll-free phone number which, when called, would lead callers to a sound that mimicked the motel in the film informing them about “slashing” prices and the “killer” deals that the motel would offer—if there were a vacancy.

-Expanding on his short film also titled Across the Hall, director Alex Merkin tells the story of a man convinced his fiancée is cheating on him, his best friend who comes to his aid, and the people across the hall in the hotel where he waits.
-Less than two weeks after its release, star Brittany Murphy was tragically found dead in her home.
+Expanding on his short film also titled Across the Hall, director Alex Merkin tells the story of a man convinced his fiancée is cheating on him.
+After he follows her to a hotel, he calls his best friend to join him as he waits across the hall.
+A month after Across the Hall was released, star Brittany Murphy was tragically found dead in her home.
 The film would be the last to be released while the young starlet was still alive.

 The Innkeepers (2011)